BDC Hamburger Icon

 If you have more time or budget, consider organizing a team-building session or retreat.
 Having a shared experience helps to connect people.
 Moreover, you can use the review section of the activities to gather feedback on how communication can be improved, better cooperation can be harnessed or if cultural differences affected how the activity played out.

-The importance of strong cross-cultural teams
+The benefits of strong cross-cultural teams

 graphic of an office filled with a diverse team of coworkers

-Having strong cross-cultural teams can create a positive work environment that meets goals, instills trust and ensures value in each employee.
+Strong cross-cultural teams can create a positive work environment that meets goals, instills trust and ensures value in each employee.
 With businesses investing in remote employees internationally, the benefits of developing a global team far outweigh the hurdles.
 Specifically, they can help you:

 Attract and retain top employees